 This was my mall.
 I so loved going there in the mid-'80s to early '90s, the great heyday of malls.
 Seeing this collection of photos was like revisiting one of my favorite childhood places - not even visiting what was left of the place last year could rival it.
 I now have to tell you about the stores in my mall.

-• Just Fun: I mention this out of obligation, since this is a gaming blog, and this was the mandatory mall arcade.
+- Just Fun: I mention this out of obligation, since this is a gaming blog, and this was the mandatory mall arcade.
 I spent some time in here, because, of course, I loved video games, but I didn't really like the arcade environment.
 Arcades were dark and had a lot of constant digitized screaming and just seemed kind of seedy to me.
-Furthermore, my main arcade was the independently-owned one in the plaza in New Paltz, where my mom worked, to which my dad would usually take me on the weekends, which was a bit grungier (though more homemade) but with which I had stronger associations.
+Furthermore, my main arcade was the independently-owned one in the plaza in New Paltz, the town where my mom worked.
+My dad would usually take me to that arcade on the weekends; it was a bit grungier than the mall arcade (it was more of a "homemade" operation), but I had stronger personal ties with it.
 I do remember teaming up with some random kid by chance on either Altered Beast or Golden Axe whose understanding father was standing by, watching gameplay with interest, and eating through all the gentleman's quarters by accident because I didn't understand that my teammate and I were being funded by a common pool, not individually by the coins we had put into the slots on our respective sides.
 I'm sorry, sir.

 Looking at the photos of the food court, I see there was at one point a Haagen-Dazs in one of the corner locations.
 That seems like something I would have patronized frequently if it were there when I was, but I have no memories of the place.
 I seem to recall that slot was populated by a yogurt shop at one point, though my memory might be majorly failing me here.
 There was a standalone TCBY on the lower level, as there was a massive yogurt craze in the late '80s/early '90s - getting huge waffle cones laden with toppings that seemingly would negate any health benefit.
 People have come out largely against soft-serve yogurt today because of alleged taste issues, but it was just multi-flavored soft serve to me, and I really wish there were a TCBY around where I currently live.